xmartlabs/xmartlabs.github.io/_posts/2020-05-12-Android-Nav-Component.md

 I will now talk about one of the most important points of this library.
 The integration between this and the other [Android Architecture Components](https://developer.android.com/guide/navigation/navigation-deep-link).
 As you may know, some years ago Google released the Android Arch Components, a collection of libraries that help you design robust, testable, and maintainable apps.
-In this post I will not delve into them, but there are some of these components that are very important in all new Android Applications, such as the [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel).
+In this post I will not dive into them, but there are some of these components that are very important in all new Android Applications, such as the [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel).
 In my opinion, if you combine all the Android Arch Components they always work like a charm, and this one is not the exception.

 All graphs have an associated [lifecycle scope](https://developer.android.com/topic/libraries/architecture/lifecycle), so that you can create ViewModels associated to the graph's scope.
-That means that you can share data through the screens using a ViewModel that's in turn associated to a graph.
+That means that you can share data through the screens using a ViewModel that's associated to a graph.

 Let me explain it with an example: suppose that you have an app that has a big register flow.
 It contains a screen with personal information, another screen for your picture, another for your address and so on.
 A fine approach here would be to define a register nested graph.